 Dr. Precious Moloi-Motsepe and Patrice Also Joined Efforts In Philanthropy

-The South African billionaire couple don’t just collaborate at the home front, they also work as a couple in philanthropy and advocacy.
-After the mining billionaire started gaining prominence in the industry, the couple became the co-founders of Motsepe Family Foundation in 1999.
+The South African billionaire couple don’t just collaborate on the home front, they also work as a couple in philanthropy and advocacy.
+After the mining billionaire started gaining prominence in the industry, the couple became the co-founders of the Motsepe Family Foundation in 1999.
 Through the foundation, they target the marginalized communities of SA, promoting their quality of life through some initiatives.

 The foundation has reached other countries across Africa and works in partnership with a plethora of international philanthropic organizations such as the Harvard Kennedy School, Schwab Foundation for Social Entrepreneurship, the Milken Institute, and many more.

 Precious is currently the vice-chairperson of the foundation, using her position to create a special division called Women Economic Development Unit in the Foundation.
 This unit is meant to focus only on those areas that are essential to women’s equality and improving their well-being.
 She so much believes in the economic empowerment of women which according to her is a condition for sustainable development and should take center place in every development framework.
 More recently, Precious is the one who holds the reins at the foundation, leaving her spouse to pursue his career in the mining industry and sports.

 After graduating from the university, Dr. Precious Moloi-Motsepe worked in the South African healthcare system as a general practitioner for a couple of years.
 She also put in some years working in the US, the wife of the billionaire was a staff of the Virginia Medical College for a while.
 Taking the decision to go back to her roots, Precious moved back to SA to found the country’s first women’s health clinic in Joburg; this happened in 1993.
 The mother of three has also recorded other accomplishments outside medicine.